 The cutaneous vein, perforating vein, and venous valve are found not only in the lower limb but also in the upper limb (Fig. 2-22).
-However, there is no varicose vein in the upper limb because it is easy for blood to flow from the upper limb to the heart due to their correspondence in height.
+However, there is no varicose vein in the upper limb because it is easy for blood to flow from the upper limb to the heart due to their comparable altitude.

 < Thigh >

 Thigh muscles are covered by the fascia lata, which is homologous to the brachial fascia for arm muscles (Fig. 2-24).
 The lateral part of the fascia lata is thickened to become the iliotibial tract (Fig. 8-14).
-(The term “tract” is usually used for specifying the collected axons in brain and spinal cord.)
+Commonly, the term “tract” is used for specifying the collected axons (Fig. 2-10) in the brain and spinal cord.

 The fascia lata has the saphenous opening where the great saphenous vein passes to empty into the femoral vein (Fig. 8-1).
 The superficial inguinal nodes exist in front of the saphenous opening.
-Lymph nodes are superficial enough to be palpable when they are enlarged (Fig. 7-22).
+The superficial inguinal nodes are superficial enough to be palpable when they are enlarged (Fig. 7-22).